Understanding mitral regurgitation

 There are 2 main types of mitral regurgitation

-Primary mitral regurgitation (degenerative or organic)
+Primary mitral regurgitation (degenerative)

 Secondary mitral regurgitation (functional)